Lyon-Ynov-Campus/YTrack/subjects/groupie-tracker/piste-noire/README.md

 ### Restrictions

 Please note that you are allowed to use the packages authorized for the **Groupie-Tracker** project.
-You can also use these packages :
+You can also use these packages for account creation :
 > - github.com/mattn/go-sqlite3
 > - golang.org/x/crypto/bcrypt